replicatedhq/troubleshoot-mcp-server/PODMAN.md

 ./scripts/build.sh
 ```

-This will create a Podman image named `mcp-server-troubleshoot:latest`.
+This will create a Podman image named `troubleshoot-mcp-server-dev:latest` for local development.

+**Note**: Local development builds use the `-dev` suffix to avoid conflicts with official production releases.
+The production image is named `troubleshoot-mcp-server:latest`.

 ## Running the Container